bhattdrashti/SmartCV/api-resources/tools.md

 nav_order: 2
 parent: API resources
 description: "Tools, technologies, and skill categories available in SmartCV."
+toc: false
 ---

 # Tools API

-This page explains the `tools` resource in the SmartCV service.
-Each item lists a tool or software skill.
+This page explains the `tools` resource in SmartCV.
+Each item represents a technical skill, authoring tool, design tool, or programming language used to support résumé generation.

 ---